ibm-cloud-docs/hs-crypto/envelope-encryption.md

 # Introduction to envelope encryption
 {: #envelope-encryption}

-Envelope encryption is the practice of encrypting data with a data encryption key (DEK) and then encrypting the DEK with a root key that you can fully manage.
+Envelope encryption is the practice of encrypting data with a data encryption key (DEK) and then wrapping the DEK with a root key that you can fully manage.
+The root keys in {{site.data.keyword.hscrypto}} service instance are also wrapped and protected by the service instance master key.
 {: shortdesc}

 {{site.data.keyword.hscrypto}} protects your stored data with advanced encryption and offers several benefits: